tomjoht/learnapidoc/_docs/testing_your_documentation/testingdocs_test_your_instructions.md

 The meetups are divided into various categories, which gives some order to the list of videos.

 All seemed to go well, but then I discovered some bugs that I wouldn't have discovered had I not actually submitted the app into the Appstore.
 First, I found that device targeting (listing certain features in your Android manifest to identify which Fire devices your app supports) didn't work correctly for Fire TV apps.
-This issue wasn't directly related to the apptemplate, though.
+(This issue wasn't directly related to the app template, though.)

 I also discovered other issues.
 Although developers had tested the app template for many months, they hadn't tested pushing apps into the Appstore with the app template.
-It turns out the template's in-app purchases component (not active or configured by default) automatically triggered the Appstore to automatically add a tag indicating that the app contains in-app purchases.
+It turns out the template's in-app purchases component (not active or configured by default) automatically triggered the Appstore to add a tag indicating that the app contains in-app purchases.

 This surprised the dev team, and it would have caused a lot of issues if all apps that third-party developers were building suddenly showed this in-app purchases tag.